jessesealand/oeis-A114216-derivatives/README.md

 * Retain known data to create repository for future progress, without recalculating prior work
 * Simultaneously progress on all possible sequences which are based on this data.

+## Progress

+I am in the process of recalculating A114216 up to the noted limit of (4 * 10^9) that Donovan Johnson previously investigated.
+I will provide updates semi-regularly until we reach this point.

+    Completed:  7.75% (310,000,000 / 4,000,000,000‬)
+    CPU Hours:  248

+    Remaining:  92.25%
+    CPU Hours:  2952

 ## Derivative Sequences
 Numbers n such that A114216(n)=m: